-A novel, translation, a book of history … it doesn’t really matter.
-One thing for sure will happen to the reader is the state of hallucinated ride on those and beyond the unexplored horizons of a reality that is so mixed with epic, myth and disturbed emotions of how the past is so unchanged from the present.
+A novel, translation, a book of history … it doesn’t matter.
+What one thing for sure will happen to the reader is the state of hallucinated ride on those and beyond the unexplored horizons of reality that is so mixed with epic, myth and disturbed emotions of how the past is so unchanged from the present.

 I admit, it felt an embarrassment…

-When I read “in the shadow of the snake”, I thought I made a bargain with my negligence.
+When I read “in the shadow of the snake,” I thought I made a bargain with my negligence.
 I fell in love with the writer, with the plot, with the characters.
-I even disregarded many of the obvious weakness in the expertise of plotting in that novel.
+I even disregarded many of the apparent weakness in the expertise of planning in that novel.

 I just love it when an Arab author, especially a man (actually they are most men), can speak with such smoothness on the inner depths of women with a none “feminist” approach.

-Feminism, and me is also a complexed issue.
-I keep declaring high and loud, I am not a feminist.
+Feminism and I are also a complexed issue.
+I keep declaring high and loud; I am not a feminist.
 I wouldn’t say I have anything against feminists.
 But I do have a problem in framing myself within a category from one side, and, having to be a feminist to fight for women’s rights from the other side.
 Being a woman is being a woman.
 My fights are about what I can and cannot.
 What I am and am not.
 What I want to be and don’t want.
 It is not about how equal I am with the man or not.
 I don’t seek equality with men.
-I don’t see me in a need of proving my capabilities and my “cans” and “cannots”.
+I don’t see me in need of proving my capabilities and my “cans” and “can not.”
 Being a woman is just like being a man … each with his \her own perfect and imperfect making that makes life… life.

 This was an important factor for my provocation, especially that I have three copies of that novel staring at me on my shelves.
-Of course the recent stirs of attacks around Y. Zeedan were as well important for me to make my move in grabbing the book.
+Of course the recent stars of attacks around Y. Zeidan was as well important for me to make my move in grabbing the book.

 Questions that started from the first page and ended unanswered with the last;

-Who is Azazil?
+Who is Azazel?
 Who is the author?
 Is the author the translator?
 Or is it the narrator?
-Is Zeedan Hypa?
-Or Is Zeedan the medium that Azazil facilitated for this time-machine exodus that forces us again and again and again into asking the same question of our living existence: the status of women.
+Is Zeidan Hypa?
+Or Is Zeidan the medium that Azazel facilitated for this time-machine exodus that forces us again and again and again into asking the same question of our living existence: the status of women.
 The influence of religion.
-And Azazil?
+And Azazel?

-The manipulation that people assigning themselves as speakers on behalf of God, whether in a religion or in atheist believes?
-Men dressing God’s tailored rules of life on earth in accordance with man’s intention of control.
-A switch that continues to confuse us, either in a uniform of man of God or man of State.
+The manipulation that people are assigning themselves as speakers on behalf of God, whether in a religion or atheist believes?
+Men dressing God’s simple rules of life on earth by man’s intention of control.
+A switch that continues to confuse us, either in a uniform of a man of God or man of State.
 A state of living that still manipulates us, with different names and people.
-With different religions and cults.
+With various religions and cults.
 With different places and times.

-Whether it is a novel that destroys “religion” and mystifies the “weakness” in our satins or justifies them, or equalizes them, or simply identifies us with them …
+Whether it is a novel that destroys “religion” and mystifies the “weakness” in our satins or justifies them, or equalizes them or just identifies us with them …